atamalu/Applied-Stats-Sims/README.md

 * How does adjusting the price of a product affect the quantity sold?

 ### Multiple
-* Does a restaurant's ratings affect revenue after controlling for the area's median income?
+* Does company A's product debut affect sales of company B's product after controlling for company C's sales?

 ### [Logistic](https://github.com/atamalu/Applied-Stats-Sims/blob/master/Logistic_Regression/Logistic_Regression.md)
 * Do longer allocated loan repayment periods increase the odds of making the first 6 months of payments on-time?
 * Is there a difference between the 2 longer pay periods?

 ### Poisson
-* How does the win-loss ratio affect the number of touchdowns a team scores in a football game?
+* What is the relationship between a team's win-loss ratio and the number of touchdowns they score?

 ### Survival
 * How do we predict the number of days customers will go between visits?